A blast to the past that takes us out of this world. An iconic set from your childhood, ready for blast off!

 Okay everyone, here’s a hot take that not everyone is ready to hear; not everyone cares for Classic Space.

-It’s a theme that has been referenced to death and appeared in numerous collectable Minifigure series, exclusive books, promotions – you name it.
+It’s a theme that has been referenced to death and appeared in numerous collectable Minifigure series.
+Exclusive books, promotions – you name it.

 It’s overdone, but you know what?
 It sells.

-There is a lot to look at here – and even myself, an adamant “Eh” person when it comes to Classic Space – was taken aback by some of the details that are going on in this set.
+There is a lot to look at here – and even myself, an adamant “Eh” person when it comes to Classic Space.
+Was taken aback by some of the details that are going on in this set.

-This thing is huge – a cockpit to fit four figures, a large baseboard with smooth angles and even landing gear using the Super Mario 4×4 tile bases.
-It’s also worth noting the slew of new print pieces reminiscent of that old-school LEGO feel.
+This thing is huge, a cockpit to fit four figures, a large baseboard with smooth angles and even landing gear using the Super Mario 4×4 tile bases.

-There are also some insane details that the LEGO group have put into this set, such as recreating the sirens on the side with buckets, brick building the downwards arrow (which classically was just a sticker) and even the vintage designed panels inside the ship that are both old and new at the same time!
+There are also some insane details that the LEGO group have put into this set, such as recreating the sirens on the side with buckets.
+Brick building the downwards arrow (which classically was just a sticker) and even the vintage designed panels inside the ship that are both old and new at the same time!

 The back of the ship is honestly my favourite part of the build – hiding away a little rover that never could fit in the original model, but also set up in such a way that the rear of the ship opens and turns into a ramp to descend on!
 This is a fantastic example of taking an old thing and making it anew.